jfcherng-roundcube/plugin-show-folder-size/README.md

 ### Install via Composer

-This plugin has been [published](https://plugins.roundcube.net/packages/jfcherng/show-folder-size) on the official Roundcube plugin repository.
+This plugin has been published on [the official Roundcube plugin repository](https://plugins.roundcube.net) by the name of [jfcherng/show-folder-size](https://plugins.roundcube.net/packages/jfcherng/show-folder-size).

 1. Go to your `ROUNDCUBE_HOME` (i.e., the root directory of your Roundcube).
 2. Run `$ composer require jfcherng/show-folder-size`.